-Why we Wear It Purple At Suncorp
+Why we Wear it Purple at Suncorp

-We believe everyone should feel safe to bring their whole selves to work without having to hide who they are, for fear of judgement or that it might negatively impact their career.
-That’s why on Friday, 30 August 2019, our people will ‘Stand Up’ and ‘Stand Out’ for Wear It Purple Day.
+We believe everyone should feel safe to bring their whole selves to work without having to hide who they are for fear of judgement or for fear that it might negatively impact their career.
+That’s why today, our people will show why 'We are the Change' for Wear It Purple Day.